The best time of year to buy a house depends largely on your own personal situation, but one season stands above the rest for finding deals.

 “This is where deals can be found.
 During the winter there are less homes on the market – but there are also less people looking to buy,” says Garett Seney, a mortgage advisor with Fairway in south Boston.
 “This means less competition, greater ability to negotiate, and more time to look at properties before they go under agreement."

-All that is to say that by buying in winter, you may avoid certain pitfalls that are likely to crop up later in the year.
+All that is to say that by buying in winter, you may be able to avoid some of the competition you'd see later in the year.
+And that can mean more and better opportunities.

 1) The wintry weather is your friend